 “Each year the competition gets better with next-level projects.
 We want our business students to be creative and critical thinkers, and this project continues to offer this opportunity.”

-Over the course of the summer, several students who participated in this year’s competition will be invited to participate in an internship with Bulcke’s Play4Tomorrow design academy.
+Over the course of the summer, several accounting students who participated in this year’s competition will be invited to participate in an internship with Bulcke’s Play4Tomorrow design academy.

 “Next year, we are going to start with this past year’s design and practice by further bringing them to life,” adds Bulcke who looks forward to once again playing an instrumental role in the competition.
 “Shortly thereafter, we will encourage a new level of ‘hacking’ that should finally start to create far-reaching student-led change!
 So exciting!”